 Inner & Outer Harmony

-Beautiful nature scenes from around the world, accompanied by quotes from spiritual teacher Sri Chinmoy (1931-2007) on peace, harmony and meditation.
-Jump into the sea of tranquility, experience your inner wealth and enjoy Mother Nature!
+Beautiful nature scenes from around the world, accompanied by quotes from spiritual teacher Sri Chinmoy (1931-2007) on peace, harmony and meditation will help you to figth with your everyday stress.
+Read more on this topic in Stress Essays on Studyfy.
+Or Jump into the sea of tranquility, experience your inner wealth and enjoy Mother Nature!
 Narration by Kaivalya Torpy from England.
 Produced by kedarvideo, Switzerland.
-Length: 17:30 min.

 UFO Disclosure: Million Fax on Washington

 Obama’s election as U.S. President heralds change for many Americans, but will this include changing the veil of secrecy and disinformation on UFOs and extraterrestrial visitation with transparency?

 Formal acknowledgement of an extraterrestrial presence engaging the human race – Disclosure – is close at hand and already under consideration by elements within the United States Government.
 But it is not a fait accompli.
 It could be withheld due to events or loss of political will.
 It is critical the American people act in concert now to help close the deal.
 There has never been a more profound opportunity for you to make a difference and change the course of history.

 How You Can Do It: